 In our opinion, the schedules present fairly, in all material respects, the information set forth therein when considered in conjunction with the consolidated financial statements.

-Hamilton, Bermuda February 5, 2021
+/s/ Ernst & Young Ltd. Hamilton, Bermuda February 5, 2021

 SCHEDULE I

 SUMMARY OF INVESTMENTS OTHER THAN INVESTMENTS IN RELATED PARTIES (THOUSANDS OF UNITED STATES DOLLARS)